-This map shows a heat map based on our previous incident activity.
+This map shows a cluster map based on our previous incident activity.
 We have specifically used the previous three years of data to show where we experience emergency incidents over a longer period of time.

 These are just some examples of how we can use the data that is available to inform our work.
-More information on these data sets and others can be found in our Integrated Risk Management Methodology document (insert link once known).
+More information on these data sets and others can be found in our Community Risk Management Methodology document.